Jonathan2251/lbd/source/gpu.rst

 - 3D model (CPU) does the rendering animation to generate each frame between keyframes (poses) while GPU does the rendering pipeline from each frame to each pixel's value.
+  Since GPU uses double buffering HW, the frequences of application refresh rate (drawing on background buffer, switch buffer and trigger rendering) cannot over the refresh rate of display.
+At same rate for the highest.
-For instancfe, 3D model generate 60 frames per second since lcd display refresh rate is 60 (refresh 60 times per second).
+  For instance, 3D model generate 30 frames per second at most since lcd display refresh rate is 60 (refresh 60 times per second) in double buffering HW [#db-rr]_.

   These frames data existed in the form of VAO (Vertex Array Object) in OpenGL.
   It will be explaned in later `section OpenGL`_.